 August Means Fall and Harvest

-August is also the month when the leaves turn yellow and the end of the vegetation season.
-It is also the season for berry picking and collecting mushrooms.
+August is the season for berry picking and collecting mushrooms.
 The berries have to be prepared for the freezer or be turned into jam.

 Finishing Summer Projects

-Since the first flurries can fly already in mid September, people also get very busy between rain to finish their outside summer house maintenance projects.
-Moreover, windows, doors, and pipes have to be made made winter-proof.
+Since the first flurries can fly already in mid September, people also get very busy between frontal passages to finish their outside house maintenance projects.
+Moreover, windows, doors, and pipes have to be made winter-proof.

 Back to School, But not for All Students

 Most students go back to school in mid-August except of students from boarding schools.
-Boarding school students return to school after the hunting season so they can help their parents with hunting and butchering.
+Boarding school students return to school after the hunting season (September) so they can help their parents with hunting, butchering and smoking.
 Thus, their school year is a bit off.
 This means they graduate about 2-3 weeks later than most students, right in time for the onset of the fishing season.

 The State Fair typically Has Fair Weather

 Of course, everyone wants to spend at least a day at the fair.
 Tickets are sold for entrance.
-When you use some of the entertainment equipment like the ferry wheel, you have to pay for that in addition.
-Some people go to the fair on several days, i.e. buy several tickets, because they want to see certain shows or attend different competitions.
+When you use some of the entertainment equipment like the ferry wheel, you have to pay for the rides.
+Some people go to the fair on several days, i.e. buy several tickets, because they want to see certain shows or attend different competitions, for instance, Dancing with the Fairbanks Stars.
 Some shows, concerts and other events, and of course competitions are done just on one day of the fair.
-Thus, when you want to attend several different events, you have to bite the bullet of paying for an entrance ticket on several days of the fair.

 For many rural Alaskans the fair is a great opportunity to sell their homemade products like art and bead work, buttons made from caribou antlers, beaded mukluks, wool or fur mittens, qiviut sweaters, scarves, and hats, home-made kuspuks*, and hunting trophies like antlers, stuffed dale sheep, moose, or caribou heads, fur, or whalebone.
 You can also buy smoked salmon and other delicious products made of salmon.
 Miners offer raw gems or when they collaborate with jewelers or work both professions jewelry made of their finds.